mattphillips/vercel-mono/README.md

 When setting it to `/app/.next` the app is successfully deployed but the static assets in the `app/public` folder are not deployed.

 The only workaround I have been able to find for this is to copy both the `app/public` and `app/.next` directories up to the project root after building and leave the custom `output directory` in the Vercel settings as being empty.
+(See the `package` script in the root package.json).